-We conducted an analysis of the cost effectiveness of medication-assisted therapy for weight loss, administered over an individual's lifetime, using a Markov health state transition model.
-All therapies added to lifestyle modification conferred health gains as compared to lifestyle modification alone in accordance with their incremental weight loss and corresponding cardiovascular and metabolic benefits.
-Revised results suggest that at current estimates of net price, neither semaglutide nor liraglutide were cost effective given commonly accepted thresholds.
-In contrast, phentermine/topiramate in addition to lifestyle modification was cost effective per commonly accepted thresholds owing to its comparatively smaller net acquisition costs.
-Bupropion/naltrexone was cost effective at higher thresholds only and would require discounted prices to meet lower thresholds.
+We conducted an analysis of the cost effectiveness of medication assisted therapy for weight loss, administered over an individual's lifetime, using a Markov health state transition model.
+All medication therapies added to lifestyle modification conferred health gains as compared to lifestyle modification alone in accordance with their incremental weight loss and corresponding cardiovascular and metabolic benefits.
+Draft results suggest that at current estimates of net price, neither semaglutide nor liraglutide were cost effective given commonly accepted cost-effectiveness thresholds.
+In contrast, phentermine/topiramate and bupropion/naltrexone (both in addition to lifestyle modification) were cost effective given commonly accepted thresholds owing to their comparatively smaller net acquisition costs.
+At the current prices and with accepted cost-effectiveness benchmarks, phentermine/topiramate and bupropion/naltrexone (both in addition to lifestyle modification) were cost effective compared with lifestyle modification alone.
+Weight management with semaglutide over a lifetime time horizon did not achieve commonly accepted cost-effectiveness thresholds.
+Semaglutide offers survival benefit and cardiovascular risk reduction, improving effectiveness by 0.90 QALYs.

-When the treatments were compared to each other, phentermine/topiramate plus lifestyle modification was less costly and more effective than bupropion/naltrexone plus lifestyle modification.
+When treatments were compared with each other, phentermine/topiramate plus lifestyle modification was less costly and more effective than bupropion/naltrexone plus lifestyle modification.
 However, for patients not achieving desired weight loss or unable to tolerate phentermine/topiramate, bupropion/naltrexone may be a cost-effective alternative.
 Semaglutide (plus lifestyle modification) was more effective and more costly than both phentermine/topiramate and bupropion/naltrexone but did not meet commonly accepted cost-effectiveness thresholds for either comparison.
-As such, semaglutide may be considered in patients not achieving desired weight loss or unable to tolerate phentermine/topiramate or bupropion/naltrexone, but only with a significant discount.
+As such, semaglutide might be considered in patients not achieving desired weight loss or unable to tolerate phentermine/topiramate or bupropion/naltrexone, but only with a significant discount.

-5. Contextual Considerations and Potential Other Benefits
+5. Contextual Considerations and PotentialOther Benefits